ClapeyronThermo/Clapeyron.jl/docs/src/user_guide/custom_methods.md

 ## I have a better method...

-If your custom methods end up being more-efficient than ours or you develop one that we do not currently support, please do start a pull request and we will gladly add it to the package!
+If your custom methods end up being more efficient than ours or you develop one that we do not currently support, please do start a pull request and we will gladly add it to the package!